sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

    sysrc nfsuserd_enable="YES"
    ```
 2. Add `V4: /the-vault/` to `/etc/exports/`.
 This is the root directory of all zfs shares per [this link](https://kaeru.my/notes/nfsv4-and-zfs-on-freebsd)
+3. Reboot after to launch services
-3. run the following commands to set up the actual nfs shares:
+4. run the following commands to set up the actual nfs shares:
 	```sh
  	# sharing the vm-store to the management network only
  	zfs set sharenfs="-network 10.4.0.0/20" the-vault/vm-store
  	```
+ 5. Start the share without rebooting by running `sudo zfs share -a`

 ## Resources {#resources}